syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/data-label.md

 {% elsif page.publishingplatform == "aspnet-mvc" %}

-To display data labels in the Maps by setting the field name, with the text value, in the [LabelPath](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_LabelPath) property of `DataLabelSettings` property.
-The field name can be taken from the shape data or data source.
+To display the data labels in the Maps, set the field name containing the text to be displayed from the data source or shape data in the [LabelPath](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_LabelPath) property of the `DataLabelSettings` property.

 In the following example, the value of the `LabelPath` property is set from the field name in the shape data of the Maps layer.